 The technological advancement of the world is reaching a point where an average person’s daily activities are carried out digitally.
-These activities require authenticity to prove the validity of its carriers and also serve as insurance for its recipients.
+These activities require authenticity to prove the validity of their carriers and also serve as insurance for their recipients.

 Digital Signatures are in basic terms electronic signatures which are highly encrypted to ensure the authenticity of digital messages and documents sent via emails.
 If you run a business or use emails for your day-to-day activities, these e-signatures highly secure sensitive documents and media sent over the internet without any interruption or fraudulent activities like PHISHING, which is a fraudulent technique used by fraudsters to send emails fronting as big companies in an attempt to gain personal and payment information of individuals.

 Browser plugins let you sign documents right from your email account.
 You can type or draw your signature during this process.
 But using images in email signatures can feel more personal.

 How to Create Signature Images for Email Documents

 To create a digital signature image, take a picture of your signature with your smartphone or regular camera.
 Then upload the image to your computer.
 Alternately, create a scanned signature image.
 Either way, save your signature as an image file.
 You can create a digital signature image file on your computer, mobile device, or even a cloud service.
 Now open your email.

 Open the document you want to create an electronic signature image for.
 Click the plugin signature button or drop-down menu.
 Choose the option such as «Add Signature» or «Sign».
 Click in the document where you need to create an electronic signature image.
 The plugin should give you «Draw» and «Type» options.
 You should see something such as «Create Signature from Image», too.
 Select the option to create an email signature with the image.